brimcg/visor/README.md

 ![headband and face shield](IMG_20200325_170538_small.jpg)

-Prior headband with cinch strap and face shield
+Older headband with cinch strap and face shield

 ---